 What if . . .

-#46 If 20th Century Fox had won the rights to film Wizard of Oz Shirley Temple would have starred in the role as Dorothy.
+#45 If 20th Century Fox had won the rights to film Wizard of Oz, Shirley Temple would have starred in the role as Dorothy!
+And as much as we love Shirley Temple’s charm, we do think Judy made the perfect Dorothy!

 Thankfully it wasn’t . . . now you’re singing it in your head, aren’t you?

-#49 MGM stopped Disney from making a Wizard of Oz, imagine what the genius of Disney would have done to Oz if he got his hands on the book rights.
+#48 MGM stopped Disney from making a Wizard of Oz, imagine what the genius would have done to Oz if Walt Disney got his hands on the book rights.

 Oh, what magic there could have been.